Follow Us! ThumbsUp

 #2: Check the Browser

 Learning how users connect to your banking platform is a great way to gauge what they want from you.
-Browser data can be so varied from one person to the next that it can effectively become a personal identifier.
+Browser data can vary so much across people that it can act as a personal identifier.

-This is useful to protect customer accounts from account takeovers, but also to understand if someone is trying to hide their data using one of the following browsers or emulators, for instance:
+This is useful to protect customer accounts from account takeover fraud , but also to understand if someone is trying to hide their data using one of the following browsers or emulators, for instance:

 AmazonAWS

-Many privacy-focused tools are well-known to fraud protection companies, and their technical specifications will be recognized instantly.
-This, combined with other useful browser information (age, cookies enabled or not, etc.) can help you calculate a risk score.
+Many privacy tools are well-known to fraud protection companies, and their technical specifications will be instantly recognized.
+This, combined with other useful browser information (such as age and whether cookies are enabled or not), can provide a risk score.

 Threshold Limits

-In this particular case, an account opening with a score of 10-30 is automatically allowed (green area).
-30-50 is sent for manual review (orange area), and 50+ is automatically declined (red area).
+In this particular case, an account opening with a score of 10-30 is automatically allowed (shown in green).
+A score of 30-50 is sent for manual review (shown in yellow), and 50+ is automatically declined (shown in red).

 #3: Enrich IP Data